Examination boards in the United Kingdom

-Examination boards in the United Kingdom (sometimes called awarding bodies or awarding organisations) are the examination boards responsible for setting and awarding secondary education level qualifications, such as GCSEs, Standard Grades, A Levels, Highers and vocational qualifications, to students in the United Kingdom.
+Examination boards in the United Kingdom (sometimes called awarding bodies or awarding organisations) are the examination boards responsible for setting and awarding secondary education level qualifications, such as GCSEs, National 5s, A Levels, Highers and vocational qualifications, to students in the United Kingdom.

-Until the mid-1990s, academic exam boards and vocational accreditors were run very much as separate organisations.
-In more recent times, this distinction has been removed, with all the term 'awarding bodies' now being used.
+Until the mid-1990s, academic exam boards and vocational accreditors were run as separate organisations.
+In more recent times, this distinction has been removed, with the term 'awarding bodies' now being used.
 This article focuses on the contemporary and historical awarding bodies that set academic exams in state schools.
 In everyday terminology, these organisations are still referred to as 'exam boards'.

 Broadly speaking, the UK has always had two separate school systems: one for England, Wales and Northern Ireland; and one for Scotland.
 As a result, two separate sets of exam boards have been developed.

 England, Wales and Northern Ireland

 England, Wales and Northern Ireland have several exam boards; schools and colleges can choose freely between them on a subject-by-subject basis.
 Currently, there are five exam boards available to state schools: